n8n-io/n8n-docs/docs/environments/variables.md

 	* Available on Self-hosted Enterprise and Power Cloud plans.
 	* You need access to the n8n instance owner account to create and edit variables.
 All users can use existing variables.

-	Available in verion [TODO] and above.
+	Available in version [TODO] and above.

 Variables allow you to store and reuse values in n8n workflows.